Blustery & Cold Through The Weekend

 A Rain/Snow Mix Possible Overnight

 Quad Cities, IA/IL -- Conditions will remain breezy and cold to start the weekend.
-Look for mostly cloudy skies, with highs only reaching the upper 30′s to lower 40′s this afternoon.
-Tonight, a clipper sweeps into the region, mainly producing a rain/snow mix for much of the viewing area, but some locations to the north could see minor accumulations of snow.
-A lot of that should melt quickly, so we’re not looking for much in the way of travel troubles.
+Look for cloudy skies, with highs only reaching the 30′s to near 40 degrees this afternoon.
+Tonight, a clipper sweeps into the region, mainly producing a rain/snow mix for much of the viewing area, but some locations to the north could see very minor accumulations of snow.
+A lot of that should melt quickly, so we’re not looking for much in the way of any travel troubles.
 Lingering clouds and brisk winds are expected for Sunday, with dry weather heading into next week.
 Look for an all too brief warm up Tuesday and Wednesday.

 TONIGHT: Cloudy skies with light snow or a rain/snow mix.
 Low: 34°.
 Wind: SW 5-10 mph.